Jeff Smith (chef): Reputation

 Smith was regarded as a "genius" by some and as a "tyrant" by others.
 Kathy Casey, a Seattle Times food columnist and longtime friend of Smith's, described him as a knowledgeable and generous man who "...knew more about food and culture than anybody I know in the food world."
 She said he donated both money and time to charitable causes and helped individuals get started in the food industry, even after his retirement.

 Smith also had detractors.
 Irena Chalmers, a faculty member at the Culinary Institute of America and president of the International Association of Culinary Professionals, once described him as "the Frugal Gourmet, who is neither".
 Chicago Tribune food and wine columnist William Rice wrote, "I've tried to cook his stuff, and let's say it was hit or miss.
 Some things worked and others didn't."
 Newsweek writer Laura Shapiro criticized him as "a prime example of prominent cooks who may compromise their integrity by being paid to recommend food products and kitchen ware."
 She cited The Frugal Gourmet Whole Family Cookbook as "especially shocking", calling it "the cookbook as infomercial".
 In a 1992 Harper's Magazine article, Barbara Grizzuti Harrison ridiculed him as "a purveyor of patronizing poppycock ... conveyed with the kind of mock anger that is always a mask for real anger."
 Smith brushed aside such criticism: "Not many people read Harper's," he said.
 "That's a very small audience."
 He continued, "People criticize me for enjoying good food when I use the word frugal.
 Frugal doesn't mean cheap.
 It means you don't waste your money.
 They haven't read my books.
 They don't know the meaning of the word.

 Sexual abuse allegations

 In 1997, seven men filed a civil lawsuit against Smith, charging him with sexual abuse.
 Six of them alleged that they were molested as teenagers in the 1970s while working at the Chaplain's Pantry in Tacoma; the seventh claimed that he was assaulted in 1992, at age 14, after Smith picked him up as a hitchhiker.

-Smith denied the allegations, and no criminal charges were filed, but he and his insurers settled the cases for an undisclosed amount in 1998.
-The litigation ended his television career, though he continued his writing and charitable work.
+Smith denied the allegations, and no criminal charges were filed, but he and his insurers settled the cases for $5.5 million in 1998.
+The litigation ended his television career and his cookbook contracts were cancelled.

 Personal life and death

 In 1966, Smith married Patricia "Patty" Smith.
-They had two sons, Channing and Jason.
+They had two sons.
 Smith died in his sleep of heart disease on July 7, 2004, at age 65.

+Legacy

+In 2026, a documentary series was released on Smith, titled I Bid You Peace: The Rise & Fall of the Frugal Gourmet, chronicling his life, career, and the sexual abuse allegations against him.